Nothing says Merry Christmas like a sparkly Minecraft Creeper ornament nestled in your Christmas tree!

 Let’s make a Minecraft Grass Block Ornament

 We decided to make a Minecraft grass block, since it’s the most iconic block in the game.
 A snow block would be fun too, but kinda boring.

 Here’s a few tips to make your own Minecraft block out of glitter tape:

 We found the backing on the tape is difficult to peel off, so I cut off longer strips of tape, peeled them first and THEN snipped the tape into squares.
 I’d hand off the square to Mitch and he’d place them.
 Our ornament took about six squares to a row.

 We used green on the top, brown on the bottom and tossed in a few gold for variation.

-If your kid can’t get squares perfectly straight, don’t worry–it’s his/her ornament.
-If you want it perfect, make one of your own.
+If your kid can’t get squares perfectly straight, don’t worry–it’s their ornament.

 You could go ahead and make one completely out of tape squares, but honestly, we were tired of sticking bits of tape to the ornament by this time.
 Besides, I had to try something with GLITTER!

-If you can’t find glitter tape, but you have glitter…you could draw the face on with a permanent marker or use squares of black paper.
+If you can’t find glitter tape you can always draw the face on with a permanent marker.

 Glitter Grass Block Ornament